 The Voyage of The Aegre: Notes on Chapter 20- High and Dry on Pago Pago

-Chapter 20, the final chapter in the book, is about our arrival, stay and eventual departure from American Samoa.
-In these Notes are photos of The Aegre being pulled out of the water; more about Somerset Maugham’s novel ‘Rain’; a TV interview that disappeared; the Barbados rum promised to boatbuilder Bob Macinnes; our leaving Pago Pago; the fate of The Aegre and more.
+Chapter 20, the final chapter in the book, is about our arrival, stay, and eventual departure from American Samoa.
+These Notes include photos of The Aegre being pulled out of the water, more about Somerset Maugham’s novel Rain, a TV interview that disappeared, the Barbados rum promised to boatbuilder Bob Macinnes, our leaving Pago Pago, the fate of The Aegre, and more.

 Pulling The Aegre out of the water at the Marine Resources slipway, Pago Pago, on the day we arrived.